AllnD/Google-capstone-case-study/BellaBeat Case Study.md

  </code></pre>
 </li>
 <li>Converting data types -Using excel to separate data string of date and time in cells so that it can be imported into Big Query as a table.</li>
-<li>Illogical Data- A few columns indicated zero activities such as steps.
+<li>Identifying illogical Data- A few columns indicated zero activities such as steps.
 This is more somewhat illogical and could rather indicate that respondents were not wearing their Fitbit.</li>
 <li>Finding duplicates in data
 <pre><code>--Finding duplicate in sleepDay table
 SELECT Id,TotalTimeInBed,TotalMinutesAsleep